 Be Proactive

-The first line of defense to prevent your dog from having to interact with an approaching dog is to advocate for your dog.
-When you see a dog begin to approach your dog proactively call out to the other owner and say you don’t want to meet.
-Have your dog leashed, practice getting your dog’s attention with a “watch” cue, shortening up your leash, and when possible cross the street or create distance to give the other owner time to collect their dog without allowing that dog to approach.
+The first line of defense to prevent your dog from interacting with an approaching dog is to advocate for your dog.
+When you see a dog approaching your dog, proactively call out to the other owner and say you don’t want to meet.
+Have your dog leashed, practice getting your dog’s attention with a “watch” cue, and shortening up your leash.
+When possible, you can also cross the street or create distance to give the other owner time to collect their dog without allowing that dog to approach.

 Emergency Turn

-Step 1: Have your dog at your side (left or right side is fine, and for this real-world application, it’s a good idea to teach it with your dog on both sides).
+Step 1: Have your dog at your side.
+The left or right side is fine, and for this real-world application, it’s a good idea to teach it with your dog on both sides.

-Step 2: Get a treat on your dog’s nose so they are following it, take a couple of steps forward, and then as you turn, use the treat to lure your dog to turn with you.
+Step 2: Get a treat on your dog’s nose, so they are following it, and take a couple of steps forward.
+Then, as you turn, use the treat to lure your dog to turn with you.
 Keep your leash loose so that it isn’t used to pull or guide, and, instead, the dog follows the treat to stay in position.
 When your dog makes the turn, praise them, and give your dog the treat.

-Step 4: When your dog is better understands when the cue is coming, you can begin to phase out having a treat lure.
+Step 4: Once your dog understands when the cue is coming, you can begin to phase out the lure.
 Instead, offer a treat and reward after the turn.

 Step 5: As you practice these emergency turns, keep your dog’s attention by changing directions as you walk.
-If your dog is highly motivated by where you are walking, you can also give them a treat and then verbally release your dog to sniff and explore when it’s safe to do so.
+If your dog is highly motivated by where you’re walking, you can also give them a treat.
+Then, verbally release your dog to sniff and explore when it’s safe to do so.

 Get Behind